Welcome to the world...

 The only drawback to this revision being the larger numbers of other characters in this chapter alone, but it was necessary for the added content.

-With this revision finally done, I'll now return to brainstorming and later typing the fourth chapter of Familiar Phase - Burst Familiar.
+With this revision finally done, I'll now return to brainstorming and later typing the fourth chapter of Familiar Phase - Familiar of the Wolf.
 Be seeing you all in February 2016...maybe.